anders-biostat/linked-charts/docs/rlc/tutorials/props.md

   <table><tr><td id ="A1"></td><td id="A2"></td></tr></table>
 </div>

-To further specify colours one can use `palette` and `colourDomain` properties.
+To further specify colours, one can use `palette` and `colourDomain` properties.

-In case of categorical colour scale `colourDomain` is a set of all possible colour values.
+In the case of a categorical colour scale, `colourDomain` is a set of all possible colour values.
 Thus for the chart on the left by default `colourDomain = c("setosa", "versicolor", "virginica")`.
-If a value is not included in colourDomain, corresponding points will be black.
+If a value is not included in the colour domain, the corresponding points will be black.

-For continuous colour scales, `colourDomain` defines the range in wich colour values can change.
-All values outside this range will produce colours that correspond to maximal or to minimal value of the `colourDomain`.
+For continuous colour scales, `colourDomain` defines the range in which colour values can change.
+All values outside this range will produce colours corresponding to the maximal or minimum value of the `colourDomain`.

 To illustrate all this, let's add `colourDomain` to our example.